davidleegriffin/golf-austin-mobile/README.md

 ```

 Manually add your admin key and uri in the App.tsx.
-Still working on adding .env variables to the build and development environments
 ```
 const client = new ApolloClient({
 	link: createHttpLink({